Liner Notes

 -

-What does IDE stand for and what is it’s role in software development?
+What does IDE stand for and what is its role in software development?

 IDE stands for Integrated Development Environment.
 It’s the software you’ll use to write your C# code.